redlionvjx/DynamicDateTIme/README.md

 # DynamicDateTime
 Sometimes we need dynamically generated dates for our automated tests.
-This library will aid testers in create dynamic date times based on variables/keywords.
+This library will aid testers in generating dynamic date times based on variables/keywords.

 ### Nuget is available at https://www.nuget.org/packages/DynamicDateTime/1.0.0